 Leprosy Is Not Quite Yet A Disease Of The Past

-Leprosy is an ancient disease, a Biblical curse and even in the 21st century a cultural shame so severe that in some countries patients are sent to live in isolated colonies or tossed out of their own homes.
+Leprosy is an ancient disease, a biblical curse and, even in the 21st century, a cultural shame so severe that in some countries, patients are sent to live in isolated colonies or tossed out of their own homes.

 "I met a woman whose husband and children forced her to live in the cow shed," says Gareth Shrubshole, programs and advocacy officer at the Leprosy Mission.
 "Her boys refused to share a meal with their own mother."
 That was in India.